Hi! Diana here, from Saving by Making.

 These miniature apple pies are great for a small family who couldn’t (or shouldn’t) eat an entire pie!
 You make pie filling with the frozen apples by cooking apples, spices, sugar, and cornstarch and then you fill small pieces of crust, crimp, and bake.

-Frozen apples actually work great in any smoothie.
+Frozen apples actually work great for any smoothie.
 Be sure to add plenty of other flavorful fruit–peaches, strawberries, cranberries, or cherries–along with a strong-tasting juice like grape or orange.

 So grab a bushel of apples, get slicing, and fill your freezer!
 (The apples will brown slightly in the freezer, but that’s okay because they would brown anyway in the sauce, crisp, cake, or pie.
 Smoothies have enough other colors to hide the brown, and it doesn’t affect the taste.)